 Centralized application systems versus applying individually

-In Sweden, you can file your application through the The UniversityAdmission.se website which allows you apply to all credited universities in Sweden and choose a list of up to 4 preferred Master’s programmes.
+In Sweden, you can send your application through the UniversityAdmission.se website, which allows you apply to all accredited universities in Sweden and choose a list of up to 4 preferred Master’s programmes.

 In Finland, you can apply to a Master’s degree via a centralized system, but only if you are applying to Universities of Applied Sciences (UAS) via the Studyinfo.fi website.
-In this way you can select up to six Master’s programmes to apply to in Finland.
-Unlike in Denmark where you receive only one offer, in Finland you can receive several offers of admission, but you are allowed to accept only one.
+In this way, you can select up to 6 Master’s programmes to apply to.
+Unlike Denmark, where you receive only one offer, in Finland you can receive several offers of admission, but you are allowed to accept only one.

-Important to remember!
-You are not obliged to submit your Master’s application via centralized systems.
-You can also apply individually to each programme and university you are after.
+Important to remember: You are not obliged to submit your Master’s application via centralized systems.
+You can also apply individually to each study programme using the official university website.